nipy/nipy/doc/users/coordinate_map.rst

   coordmap = myimg.coordmap

-For more on Coordinate Systems, Coordinates and thier properties :mod:`neuroimaging.core.reference.coordinate_system`
+For more on Coordinate Systems and thier properties :mod:`neuroimaging.core.reference.coordinate_system`

 You can introspect a coordinate map